-Just a couple of weeks ago one of our adopted goats gave birth to a little doeling, you can read about her in the post, Baby Goat Born on the Farm.
+One of our adopted goats gave birth to a little doeling in the middle of winter in 2017.
+You can read about that in the post, Baby Goat Born on the Farm.
 Because she was born in the middle of winter, we set up a stall with a heating lamp to make sure she had plenty of warmth.
 My advice is to use heating lamps ONLY if necessary.
 This is because they can be a major fire risk and can be extremely dangerous to your barn and all the animals inside.
-The one we purchased appears to be the safest one on the market, Premier Heat Lamp for Brooders, Lambs and Pets.
+The one we purchased appears to be the safest one on the market, Premier Heat Lamp.
 It is a little pricey, but it gives us peace of mind that our animals are safe and warm.
 In the pictures below you can see the light from the heating lamp in the corner.
-Our doeling, Noel, definitely likes to hang out under the lamp, soaking up the warmth!

 Other Things to Consider

 - Protection for you!
 Layers, layers, and some more layers!
 In order to take good care of your animals in the cold, you have to check up on them and make sure they constantly have access to hay, water, and shelter.
 This means you’re going outside A LOT more than you would like to in miserable weather conditions.
 Make sure your body is protected, especially your extremities, and find a way to keep your face out of the cold and wind.